wombleton/gitlaw-nz/acts/S/Serious Fraud Office Act 1990.md

     (3) This section is subject to [section 37][49] and [section 39][51].

-    (4) Every member of the Serious Fraud Office commits an offence, and is liable on summary conviction to a fine not exceeding $5,000, who knowingly contravenes this section.
+    (4) Every member of the Serious Fraud Office commits an offence, and is liable on conviction to a fine not exceeding $5,000, who knowingly contravenes this section.

     Compare: SR 1985/259 r 33; 1988 No 2 [s 32][90]; 1989 No 11 [s 23][91]

+    Section 36(4): amended, on 1 July 2013, by [section 413][92] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 37 Secrecy of information protected under Inland Revenue Department Act 1974